maxm4/mparser/README.md

 SBML to network reading parameters are by default adapted to COBRA files, which are not necessarily representative of every possible SBML.

+The file `compress_model.py` contains code from CNAPy Team's `EFMTool_Link`, which might require Java and the jdk.
+Make sure to install all requirements.

 ## Example usages :

 ```python mparser_cli.py METATOOL data/ppp.txt ASP data/ppp.lp4 ```